Distributional Anchor Regression: Background

 using the density approximation to the likelihood \citep{lindsey1996parametric}.
 Here, $\phi$ denotes the standard normal density, and $\bvec'(\ry,\rx)^\top\parm = \frac{\partial \bvec(\ry,\rx)^\top\parm}{\partial \ry} = \eparm_2$. \end{example} Now that we have established TMs and the log-likeli\-hood function to estimate their parameters, we also need a more general notion of the residuals to formulate a causal regularizer for a distributional anchor loss.
-Most importantly, these residuals have to fulfill the same requirements as least squares residuals in the $L_2$ anchor loss.
-That is, they have to have zero expectation and a positive definite covariance matrix \citep[\eg Theorem~3 in][]{rothenhaeusler2018anchor}.
+Most importantly, these residuals have to fulfill the same requirements as least squares residuals in the linear $L_2$ anchor loss.
+That is, they have to have zero expectation and a positive definite covariance matrix \citep[Theorem~3 in][]{rothenhaeusler2018anchor}.
 In the survival analysis literature, score residuals have received considerable attention, and fulfill the above requirements at least asymptotically \citep{lagakos1981residuals,barlow1988residuals,therneau1990martingale,farrington2000residuals}.
-We now define score residuals for the general class of transformation models. \begin{definition}[Score residuals] Let $(\pZ, \bvec, \parm)$ be a fully specified TM.
-On the scale of the transformation function, add an additional parameter, $\alpha$, to arrive at the TM $(\pZ, (\bvec^\top, 1)^\top, (\parm^\top, -\alpha)^\top)$ with distribution function $F_{\rY\given\rx}(\ry \given \rx) = \pZ(\bvec(\ry,\rx)^\top\parm - \alpha)$.
-Because the model is fully specified, $\alpha$ is constrained to $0$.
-The score residual for a single datum $y \in (\ubar{y}, \bar{y}]$ is now defined as
+We now define score residuals for the general class of transformation models. \begin{definition}[Score residuals] Let $(\pZ, \bvec, \hat\parm)$ be a TM with maximum-likelihood estimate $\hat\parm$.
+On the scale of the transformation function, add an additional intercept parameter $-\alpha$, to arrive at the TM